 In the summer of 2019, a rehearsal workshop destroyed my mental health.

-So I decided I needed to talked to the most legendary NYC avant garde theater makers I could think of and ask them how.
+So I interview some of the most legendary NYC avant-garde theater makers I could think of and ask them how

 How did you survive?